-Mesenchymal stem cells are early passage multipotent progenitor cells derived from human cord tissue that are capable of supporting hematopoiesis and differentiating into multiple lineages (osteogenic, adipogenic, chondrogenic, neurogenic, myogenic, and cardiomyogenic.)
+Mesenchymal stem cells are multipotent stem cells derived from various adult and fetal tissues that are capable of supporting hematopoiesis and differentiating into multiple lineages (osteogenic, adipogenic, chondrogenic, neurogenic, myogenic, and cardiomyogenic.)

 Mesenchymal stem cells (MSCs) are advantageous over other stem cells types for a variety of reasons.
 First, they avoid the ethical issues that surround embryonic stem cell research.